TheCandidStartup/TheCandidStartup.github.io/_drafts/react-virtual-scroll-0-6-0.md

 {% endraw %}

-Scrolling behavior is determined by the `scrollableWidth` and `scrollableHeight` props.
+Scrolling behavior is determined by the `scrollWidth` and `scrollHeight` props.
 These directly set the size of the scrollable area.
 Set both for a two-dimensional scrolling experience, set either one for a horizontal or vertical scrolling experience.

 ```ts
 export interface VirtualScrollProps extends VirtualScrollableProps {